The key responsibilities of the board are:

 There are also procedures in place for the board to set and manage risk and tolerance, ensuring that risks are aligned with strategic priorities and improvement plans.

-The board has established a Finance and HR Committee and a Quality of Education Committee.
+The board has established a Finance and HR Committee, an Audit Committee and a Quality of Education Committee.
 Each school has a Local Governing Committee, to help it fulfil its responsibilities more effectively and efficiently.

 Open Thinking Partnership Members

 Mr Tim Green